-- (a) To be eligible for the award of the Bachelor of Applied Science (Forestry) degree a candidate shall successfully complete not less than thirty-two (32) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules; - (ii) five (5) units from Part B of the Schedule, or other approved units. - (b) A candidate who while enrolled for the Bachelor of Applied Science (Forestry) has completed the requirements for the Associate Degree of Applied Science may elect to be awarded the Associate Degree of Applied Science following withdrawal from candidature for the Bachelors degree.
+- (a) To be eligible for the award of the Bachelor of Applied Science (Forestry) degree a candidate shall successfully complete not less than thirty-two (32) units comprising: - (i) all units listed in Part A of the Schedule of Units attached to these Rules; - (ii) five (5) units from Part B of the Schedule, or other approved units. - (b) A candidate who, while enrolled for the Bachelor of Applied Science (Forestry): - (i) has successfully completed eight (8) units from Part A of the Schedule of Units, with no more than four (4) units as advanced standing may elect to be awarded the Diploma of Environmental Science following withdrawal from candidature for the Bachelor Degree; or - (ii) has successfully completed the requirements for the Associate Degree of Environmental Science may elect to be awarded the Associate Degree of Applied Science following withdrawal from candidature from the Bachelor Degree.

-(a) A candidate enrolled in the Associate Degree of Applied Science or the Bachelor of Applied Science who successfully completes all eight (8) first-year units may transfer into the Bachelor of Applied Science (Forestry) with advanced standing for the eight (8) units.

-(b) Candidates who have vocational, employment or other relevant experience may be granted advanced standing for up to four (4) units provided that the work, units or experience so completed are considered to be equivalent to a unit or units in the Schedule attached to these Rules.
+- (a) A candidate enrolled in the Associate Degree of Environmental Science or the Bachelor of Environmental Science who successfully completes all eight (8) firstyear units, or who has successfully completed all the requirements for the Diploma of Environmental Science, may transfer into the Bachelor of Applied Science (Forestry) with advanced standing for the eight (8) units. - (b) Candidates who have vocational, employment or other relevant experience may be granted advanced standing for up to four (4) units provided that the work, units or experience so completed are considered to be equivalent to a unit or units in the Schedule attached to these Rules.

-BIO00201 Biology

-CHE00201 Chemistry
+BIO00201 Biology CHE00201 Chemistry

 GLY00201 Earth Systems I: The Lithosphere

 FOR00104 Forest Operations

 SUR00201 Environmental Mapping

 BIO00202 Ecology

 FOR00106 Wood Science and Utilisation

 MAT00211 Quantitative Analysis

 ENS00203 Earth Systems II: The Hydrosphere

+BACHELOR'S DEGREES 61

-FOR10176 Introduction to Sustainable Forestry
+FOR10176 Introduction to Sustainable Forestry ISY01224 Remote Sensing and Spatial

-ISY00241 Computing in Applied Science
+ISY00241 Computing in Applied Science Analysis

-AGR00214 Soil Processes
+AGR00214 Soil Processes MNG10247 Managing Organisations in a Global

-FOR00100 Fire Ecology and Management
+FOR00100 Fire Ecology and Management Context

-FOR00102 Measuring Trees in Forests
+FOR00102 Measuring Trees and Forests MKT00106 Marketing Research

 ECO00202 Environmental Economics

 GLY00223 Introduction to Geographic

 Information Systems

 FOR00103 Native Forest Silviculture

 AGT00217 Land Degradation and Rehabilitation

 BIO00213 Plant Identification and

 Conservation

 FOR00105 Plantation Silviculture

 FOR00107 Forest Health: Pest and Disease

 Management

 FOR00108 Agroforestry and Farm Forestry

-FOR00109 Forest Land Use and Management
+FOR00109 \mathcal{E}

 FOR00110 Natural Resources Policy

 BIO10184 Ecological Restoration and

 Monitoring

-PART B
+FOR00101 Plant Physiology and Ecology

+LAW00241 Legislation, Administration and

+Communication

+DADTR

 AGR00215 Water and Catchment Management

 BIO00244 Protected Area Management

 BIO00212 Wildlife Conservation

-FOR00101 Plant Physiology and Ecology

 FOR00112 Product Development and Marketing

 FOR00113 Extension and Advisory Services

-LAW00241 Legislation, Administration and

-Communication

-ACC00150 Using Financial Information
+ACC10249 Financial Information for Decision

+Making